 In 1991 Fritz Barton, M.D., while maintaining his faculty status, stepped down as chair and Rod J. Rohrich, M.D., was appointed Professor and Chair of the Division of Plastic and Reconstructive Surgery.
 That year, the Division was awarded the prestigious Crystal Charity Ball Distinguished Chair in Plastic Surgery – the only such Chair in plastic surgery in the United States.
 Recognizing that the Division was continually cited as among the top three best training programs in the country, Dr. Rohrich's goal was to take the Division to another level of excellence in clinical care, education, and research.
 UT Southwestern Plastic Surgery attained departmental status in September 1996.
 This major milestone (one of the first true academic plastic surgery departments in the United States) greatly facilitated propelling the Department to become a world-renown plastic surgery department.

 The Department of Plastic Surgery has attained excellence in all spheres – patient care, resident education, and basic research – and its growth is continuing rapidly.
 During Dr. Rohrich's tenure as Chair of the Department of Plastic Surgery, the following milestones have been achieved:

 - One of the first Departments of Plastic Surgery in the United States.

 - Vastly expanded full time faculty from 1 to more than 20 nationally and internationally known plastic surgeons with expertise in all areas of plastic surgery.

-- Expanded the plastic surgery residency from two to four residents per year – the largest and most sought after plastic surgery residency in the United States.
-The program has four integrated positions matched directly from medical school as well as two independent positions selected after completing general surgery training.
+- Expanded the Plastic Surgery Residency Training Program from two to four residents per year – the largest and most sought after plastic surgery residency in the United States.
+The Residenccy Program has four integrated positions matched directly from medical school as well as two independent positions selected after completing general surgery training.

-- Expanded the Department’s clinical volume from 250 patient visits per month to more than 1,500 outpatient visits in our UT Southwestern University Hospital clinics.
+- Expanded the Department’s clinical volume from 250 patient visits per month to more than 1,500 outpatient visits in our UT Southwestern University Hospitals and Clinics.